alphaflows/log-tell/README.md

 ```

 By default the UI/API live at `http://192.168.61.50:5080`.
 Record the username/password because the collectors authenticate with those values.
+If you need OpenObserve to send email alerts, fill in the SMTP variables near the bottom of `openobserve/.env`—the example file shows a working Gmail/StartTLS configuration.

 ## 2. Fluent Bit option (Linux hosts)
 Use Fluent Bit when you want a single container that tails every Docker JSON log file on a host and forwards only the important lines.